Alamgir Mosque, Aurangabad: Overview

 The mosque's prayer hall has a triple-vaulted roof, and features curved bangla cornices.
 It is topped by three fluted domes.
 The façade of the mosque bears three trilobed/trefoil arches.
-The Shahi Mosque's type and architecture finds precedent in the Red Fort Moti Masjid, another private mosque built by the emperor in Delhi, which in turn draws from Shah Jahan-era mosques in Lahore and Agra.
-Michell and Zebrowski characterised the mosque's architecture as "unusual" in comparison to other Mughal mosques of Aurangabad, such as the Chauk Mosque or Lal Mosque.
+The Shahi Mosque's type and architecture find precedent in the Red Fort Moti Masjid, another private mosque built by the emperor in Delhi, which in turn draws from Shah Jahan-era mosques in Lahore and Agra.
+Michell and Zebrowski characterised the mosque's architecture as "unusual" in comparison to other Mughal mosques of Aurangabad, such as the Chauk Mosque or the Lal Mosque.